yonaskolb/XcodeGen/README.md

     platform: iOS
     sources: MyFramework
 ```
-A project would be created with 2 targets and default `Debug` and `Release` configurations.
+A project would be created with 2 connected targets, with all the required build settings.
+See below for the full spec and all the options it provides.

 ## Install
 Make sure Xcode 8 is installed and run the following commands in the same directory as this repo.
 You can either build via the Swift Package Manager on the command line or Xcode